braph-software/BRAPH-2/tutorials/developers/dev_measure/readme.md

 <a id="Global-Unilayer-Measure-DegreeAv"></a>
 ### Global Unilayer Measure (DegreeAv)  [⬆](#Table-of-Contents)

-We can now use `Degree` as the basis to implement the global measure `DegreeAv`.
+You can now use `Degree` as the basis to implement the global measure `DegreeAv`.
-The parts of the code that are modified are highlighted.

 > **Code 4.** **DegreeAv element header.**
-> 		The `header` section of the generator code for "_DegreeAv.gen.m" provides the general information about the `DegreeAv` element.
+> 		The `header` section of the generator code in "_DegreeAv.gen.m" provides the general information about the `DegreeAv` element.
 > 		This code modifies Code 1.
 > ````matlab
 > %% ¡header!